 Health care is one of the largest and fastest-growing industries in the United States, employing over 14 million workers in more than 200 careers.
 The explosion of technology in health care and an unprecedented aging population contribute to the national health care workforce shortage.
-Approximately 28 percent of all new jobs will be created in the health care industry through the year 2018, which translates to 3.2 million new health care positions nationwide.
+The U.S. will need 5.6 million more health care workers by the year 2020.

 Below are the ten Pathways in Health Science Education:

 -Clinical Laboratory and Medical Forensics